 Amendment Proposals ConsultationFrom 30 November 2017 to 21 February 2018 the Regulator invited submissions on proposed amendments to the Regulations for the Technical Review of the Regulations.
 The Regulator considered the issues raised in submissions in finalising the draft amendments.

-Additional information about the proposed amendments is available on the Regulations Review Proposed Amendments page.
+Additional information about the amendments as proposed at consultation is available on the Regulations Review Proposed Amendments page.

 Submissions received by the Regulator are available on the Regulations Review Amendment Proposals Submissions page.

 Discussion Paper ConsultationThe Regulator consulted the public on a discussion paper detailing four options for how new technologies could be regulated, seeking submissions on the paper from 17 October to 16 December 2016.